charbelkhabbaz/Insurance-Dashboard-with-Integrated-Chatbot-Machine-Learning/README.md

 ![Capture6](https://github.com/user-attachments/assets/23ae48de-5914-476b-acdf-f5cb34d79e2c)

 💬 Chatbot Integration
-The chatbot is designed to simplify user interaction with the data.
-Users can ask any natural language question related to the insurance dataset, and the chatbot will return meaningful answers in real time.

-The chatbot is connected to the MySQL database (myDb), where the data is stored.
-It works by:
-Understanding the user's question
-Translating it into an SQL query
-Executing the query on the database
-Returning the results in natural language
-🧠 Dual Output Format:
-For non-technical users – The answer is explained in plain language with meaningful context.
-For technical users – The chatbot also displays the exact SQL query used, providing full transparency and allowing developers to reuse or verify the query.
+The chatbot is designed to simplify interaction with the insurance dataset by allowing users to ask any natural language question related to the data.
+It connects to the MySQL database (myDb) and works by understanding the user's question, converting it into an SQL query, executing it, and then transforming the result back into a natural language response.
+The answer is presented in two formats: one for non-technical users, where the response is explained in clear, understandable terms with helpful context; and one for technical users, where the chatbot also shows the exact SQL query used to retrieve the answer.
+This dual output makes the chatbot both user-friendly and developer-friendly, bridging the gap between business users and technical professionals.
 This makes the chatbot both user-friendly and developer-aware, bridging the gap between business users and technical professionals.

 ![Capture8](https://github.com/user-attachments/assets/8ba65574-f48f-4bb6-87a8-b25e924c674a)

 ![Capture9](https://github.com/user-attachments/assets/b2a46759-ce9e-4a62-8a10-754ba5c29f59)

 ![Capture10](https://github.com/user-attachments/assets/9e7cc470-2ffd-4d03-afca-c5e5af3670ac)